cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

     functionality can be obtained with `ReqRes` response.
   - `txInfo` contains information about the sender, which is also no longer needed, as justified by the next point.
-- The list of senders for each transaction is stored in `mempoolTx`, the data structure for the entries of `txs`.
+- The list of senders for each transaction is currently stored in `mempoolTx`, the data structure for the entries of `txs`.
 Move the senders out of `mempoolTx` to a new map `txSenders` of type `map[types.TxKey]map[uint16]bool` in the mempool reactor. `txSenders` would map transaction keys to a set of peer ids (of type `uint16`).
 Add also a `cmtsync.RWMutex` lock to handle concurrent accesses to the map.
   - This refactoring should not change the fact that the list of senders live as long as the transactions are in the mempool.
 When a transaction is received by the reactor (either via RPC or P2P), we call `CheckTx`.
 We know whether a